wavefrontshaping/article_MMF_disorder/README.md

 It learns the aberrations and misalignments of the optical system and compensate for them.
 It outputs a TM in the basis of the fiber modes.

 - [Aberration_correction/Compare_optimization_results.ipynb](./Aberration_correction/Compare_optimization_results.ipynb):
-Code to compare the results of the optimization for different value of the deformation applied.
+Code to compare the results of the optimization for different values of the deformation applied.
 Uses the `TM_XX_optimization_results.npz` data files.
-Corresponds to the results presented in the Section S5 of the Supplementary Information of the paper.
+Corresponds to the results presented in the Section S5 of the Supplementary Information of manuscript.

 - [Aberration_correction/functions.py](./Aberration_correction/functions.py):
 Some useful function to generate the plots.